-The declaration also included an agreement by Mr P to indemnify Options against any claims etc in connection with the investment.
-Mr P was not asked to state or otherwise indicate or provide evidence to show that he was a high net worth individual or sophisticated investor in the member declaration, or in his SIPP application or otherwise.
+The declaration also included an agreement by Mr N to indemnify Options against any claims etc in connection with the investment.
+Mr N signed the declaration on 23 April 2013 and returned it to Options.
+He was not asked to state or otherwise indicate or provide evidence to show that he was a high net worth individual or sophisticated investor in the member declaration, or in his SIPP application or otherwise.